wttw/aboutmyemail/content/faq.md

 description in their UI, for instance when managing subscriptions.

+It's not currently required for delivery to Yahoo or Gmail, but you should strongly consider adding it soon.

 ## Reverse DNS {#faq-reverse-dns}

 Reverse DNS uses the domain name system to find the hostname